amit352/kitchen-towel/README.md

 The css img and js files are the corresponding contents improve the function of each pages.

 ### Testing
-we use Pytest to do the unit test.
+we use Pytest to do the unit tests.
 To simulate the user behavior, we use Splinter and headless chrome browser.